hachyderm/community/community.hachyderm.io/content/en/docs/hachyderm/accessible-posts.md

 by an entity that requires a subscription to access.

-From an accessibility and equity mindset: while people should be paid for their work, it is important to remmeber that not everyone can pay for the access to that work.
+From an accessibility and equity mindset: while people should be paid for their work, it is important to remember that not everyone can pay for the access to that work.
 They may be disadvantaged overall, or may live outside the country or countries that are allowed to pay for access to it.

 Another common pattern is for user data to be a type of payment.
 In this situation, someone must